gaelcolas/Sampler/README.md

 Once the `-ResolveDependency` has been called once, there should not be a need to call it again until the `RequiredModules.psd1` is changed.

-Although you can use `Invoke-Build` to call the tasks, ensuring you are using `build.ps1` instead will make sure the right environment variables are set in your session.

 ### Discoverability & noop